Shockers homer five times in win over Seminole State

 WICHITA, Kan.
-(WSU Athletics) – Five Shockers hit home runs and Wichita State pounded out 20 hits on the way to a 16-4 win over Seminole State Tuesday night at Wilkins Stadium.
+(KSNW) – Five Shockers hit home runs and Wichita State pounded out 20 hits on the way to a 16-4 win over Seminole State Tuesday night at Wilkins Stadium.

 Seminole State collected a pair of hits in its very first at-bat to take an early 1-0 lead.
 After a 1-2-3 bottom of the first, the Shockers hit back-to-back home runs in the bottom of the second to take a 3-1 lead.
 After a one-out double from Neleigh Herring, Ryleigh Buck brought her home on a two-run shot to left-center.
 The very next batter, Adi Reese, homered to almost the exact same spot.